Analytics for Policy Makers and Investors - Making Data Meaningful

 First Non-Chinese with People’s Bank of China Working Paper

 Central banks differ in their objectives, their tools to implement monetary policy as well as in their practice to manage reserves.Find out more

 Investment strategies aiming for diversification ask for a broader approach including a view on Asian markets and global inflation.Find out more

 Financial institutions and their infrastructure are to economic activity what roads are to traffic: typically taken for granted unless bottlenecks develop.Find out more

 Teaching - Speaking

-Applied research and insights on central banks, asset management, and financial infrastructure.
+Applied research and insights on central banks, asset management, and financial institutions.
 Published in applied and peer reviewed journals, newspapers and books.

 Analytics for Policy Makers and Investors

-Marlene Amstad is Professor of Practice in Economics at the Chinese University of Hong Kong, Shenzhen (CUHK-SZ) and a Member of the Board of Directors at the Swiss Financial Market Supervisory Authority (FINMA).
+Marlene Amstad is Professor of Practice in Economics at the Chinese University of Hong Kong, Shenzhen (CUHK-SZ) and Co-Director of the Center for Financial Technology and Social Finance at the Shenzhen Finance Institute (SFI).
+She serves as Vice Chair of the Board of Directors at the Swiss Financial Market Supervisory Authority (FINMA).

 Investing in Emerging Markets: How do Global Investors Differentiate Sovereign Risks?